stoklund/portable-simd/portable-simd.md

 `S.Op`, where `S` is either a SIMD type or one of the interpretations of a SIMD type.

-Many operations are simply the lanewise application of a scalar operation:
+Many operations are simply the lane-wise application of a scalar operation:

 ```python
 def S.lanewise_unary(func, a):